 Love as big as it wants to be

-Have the limitations served you and what might happen if you gave more to many others?
+What might happen if you gave more to many others?

 – Stewart Levine ©